 For example, consider the below tree, if given queries are (1, 5), (1, 6), and (2, 6), then answers should be true, true, and false respectively.

-Note that 1 and 5 lie on same root to leaf path, so do 1 and 6, but 2 and 6 are not on same root to leaf path.
+Note that 1 and 5 lie on the same root to leaf path, so do 1 and 6, but 2 and 6 are not on the same root to leaf path.

 The order of visiting the nodes will be – 1 2 5 3 6 4 7 .

-Thus other children nodes are visited later until completely one child is successfully visited till depth.
-To simplify this if we assume that we have a watch in our hand and we start walking from root in DFS manner.
+Thus, other children nodes are visited later until completely one child is successfully visited till depth.
+To simplify this if we assume that we have a watch in our hand, and we start walking from the root in DFS manner.

 Intime – When we visit the node for the first time

-Outtime- If we again visit the node later but there is no children unvisited we call it outtime,
+Outtime- If we again visit the node later but there are no children unvisited we call it outtime,

 Note: Any node in its sub-tree will always have intime < its children (or children of children) because it is always visited first before children (due to DFS) and will have outtime > all nodes in its sub-tree because before noting the outtime it waits for all of its children to be marked visited.

-For any two nodes u, v if they are in same path then,
+For any two nodes u, v if they are in the same path then,

 Intime[v] < Intime[u] and Outtime[v] > Outtime[u] OR Intime[u] < Intime[v] and Outtime[u ]> Outtime[v]

-- If given pair of nodes follows any of the two conditions, then they are on the same root to leaf path.
+- If a given pair of nodes follows any of the two conditions, then they are on the same root to the leaf path.

-- Else not on same path (If two nodes are on different paths it means that no one is in subtree of each other).
+- Else not on the same path (If two nodes are on different paths it means that no one is in the subtree of each other).